henrywu2019/BentoML/docs/source/concepts.rst

 BentoService API is the entry point for clients to access a prediction service.
 It is defined by writing the API handling function(a class method within the BentoService class) which gets called when client sent an inference request.
-User will need to annotate this method with :code:`@bentoml.api` decorator and pass in an InputAdapter instance, which defines the desired input format for the API function.
+User will need to annotate this method with :code:`@kappa.api` decorator and pass in an InputAdapter instance, which defines the desired input format for the API function.
 For example, if your model is expecting tabular data as input, you can use :code:`DataframeInput` for your API,